-Through an interview, all students who participate in a fair should be assessed based on their learning experience and their demonstration of 21st Century Skills and NGSS Science and Engineering Practices and they should be given constructive feedback that can help them grow.
+Through interviews and discussions, all students who participate in the Expo should be assessed based on their learning experience and their demonstration of 21st Century Skills, Standards-Based Practices, and their overall problem-solving skills and they should be given constructive feedback that can help them grow.

 The Fair Organizer must clearly and effectively communicate the expectations of the students’ experiences and the structure for success to students, parents, and teachers in order for students to have positive and successful project experiences.

-Students should be allowed to enter projects in the fair that follow different scientific or engineering methods, such as Scientific Inquiry, Engineering Design, Case Study, Computer Science, Theoretical, or Experimental (“The” Scientific Method).
+Students should be allowed to enter projects in the fair that follow different problem-solving methods, such as Scientific Inquiry, Engineering Design, Case Study, Computer Science, Theoretical, or Experimental.

-The 2021-22 Santa Cruz County Science & Engineering Fair will be held in-person at the Santa Cruz Fairgrounds on March 19, 2022.
-Students will be uploading their electronic science notebooks, images, video presentation, etc. for judges to preview prior to March 19.
-Judging will take place on March 19 in-person at the fairgrounds
+The 2022-23 Santa Cruz County Science & Engineering Fair will be held in-person at the Santa Cruz Fairgrounds on March 11, 2023.
+Students will be uploading their electronic inquiry notebooks, images, video presentation, etc. for judges to preview prior to March 1, 2023.
+Judging will take place on March 11 in-person at the fairgrounds.

-Students will present projects in elementary (grades K-3), upper elementary (grades 4-5), junior (6th-8th grade) and senior (9th-12th grade) divisions in multiple areas of study.
+Students will present projects in elementary (grades TK-3), upper elementary (grades 4-5), junior (6th-8th grade) and senior (9th-12th grade) divisions in multiple areas of study.
 Fair participants are drawn from public, private, parochial and home-schools in Santa Cruz County.
-All digital materials should be submitted in your on line folder by the deadline, which is Tuesday, March 1, 2022.
+All digital materials should be submitted online in zFairs (registration link) by the deadline, March 1, 2023.